 In United States v.
 Diaz, 69 M.J.
 127 (C.A.A.F.
 2010) the accused served as a judge advocate at Guantanamo Bay, Cuba.
-While serving at GITMO, he concluded the Government was improperly refusing to turn over names of unrepresented detainees, so he downloaded classified "identifying information" in his office.
-He printed a hardcopy of this information, cut it into smaller pieces and sent it to the Center for Constitutional Rights in a affirming United States v.
+While serving at GITMO, he concluded the Government was improperly refusing to turn over names of unrepresented detainees, so he downloaded classified “identifying information” in his office.
+He printed a hardcopy of this information, cut it into smaller pieces and sent it to the Center for Constitutional Rights in an affirming United States v.
 Diaz, NMCCA 200700970, 2009 WL 690614 (N-M. Ct.
 Crim.
 App.
 Feb.
 19, 2009) (unpublished).
 At trial, the accused attempted to plead guilty to a conduct unbecoming charge, under Article 133, UCMJ, by amending certain language in the specification.
 The military judge rejected the plea, concluding it was irregular under R.C.M.
 910(b).
-The CAAF, in a unanimous opinion authored by Judge Baker, held the military judge did not abuse his discretion in rejecting the plea.
+The CAAF, in an unanimous opinion authored by Judge Baker, held the military judge did not abuse his discretion in rejecting the plea.

 Under R.C.M.
 910(b), a military judge may reject a plea if exceptions and substitutions render the plea “irregular.”
 The discussion section defines an irregular plea to include “pleas such as guilty without criminality.”
 A military judge’s decision to reject a proffered plea as “irregular” is reviewed for an abuse of discretion (citing United States v.
 Inabinette, 66 M.J.
 320, 322 (C.A.A.F.
 2008)).
 The CAAF also noted the military judge is required under R.C.M.
 910(e) to make “such inquiry of the accused as shall satisfy the military judge that there is a factual basis for the plea.”